Microsoft 365 - Getting Started with Resource Accounts

 - Only users who have editor (or higher) permissions are able to manage (create/modify/delete) the event.

 Note: To edit a resource calendar, you must access the resource directly from the account that is given editing rights.
 A service account that has been granted access to a resource calendar cannot edit the resource calendar when accessed through a NetID (linked login).
-You must login to the service account directly using its credentials: Office 365 - How to access a Service Account.
+You must login to the service account directly using its credentials: Microsoft 365 - How to access a Service Account.

 - Vacation (out of office) Calendar